Hostelworld Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Hostelworld Group PLC has announced the repurchase of 21,596 of its Ordinary Shares on the London Stock Exchange as part of its ongoing share buyback program initiated in June 2025.
-This move is expected to reduce the total number of shares in circulation, potentially increasing the value of remaining shares and demonstrating the company’s commitment to returning value to shareholders.
+Hostelworld Group PLC has repurchased 24,666 of its ordinary shares on the London Stock Exchange as part of its ongoing share buyback program initiated in June 2025.
+This transaction, executed through Goodbody Stockbrokers, will result in the cancellation of the repurchased shares, reducing the total number of shares in issue to 125,156,443, which could potentially enhance shareholder value by increasing the earnings per share.

 The most recent analyst rating on (GB:HSW) stock is a Buy with a £135.00 price target.
 To see the full list of analyst forecasts on Hostelworld stock, see the GB:HSW Stock Forecast page.